 Administrative role Pre-defined roles that enable administrators to be given.
 Although the following four types of administrative roles are defined and can be assigned to respective administrators, this TOE assumes the MFP administrator who is assigned to all the roles.
 (The access control for each subcategorised administrative role is excluded from this evaluation.)
 Device administrator (executes device administration and audit) User administrator (executes the management of normal user) Network administrator (executes the network connection management of the TOE) File administrator (executes the management of stored documents and document user list) Documents General term for paper documents and electronic documents operated by the TOE.
 Internet Fax A function to perform the fax communications with the system of sending or receiving e-mails.
 It also uses the Internet lines.
 IP-Fax A generic term of Realtime-Internet Fax of RICOH, conformant with the International Standard ITU-T T.38.
 Assigns IP address to a fax that is connected to a telephone line.
 Kerberos Authentication One of the network authentication methods.
 Although there are several network authentication methods using external authentication servers, only Windows authentication using Kerberos authentication is covered by this evaluation.
 LAN-Fax Transmission One of Fax Functions.
 A function that transmits fax data and stores the documents using the fax driver on client computers.
 Lockout The state of making the user accounts unavailable.
 Lockout time The time from being locked out to automatically releasing the user accounts.
 Login password A password corresponding to each login user name.
 Login user name An identifier assigned to normal users, an MFP administrator, and a supervisor.
 The TOE identifies users by this identifier.
 Maintenance Function A function to perform maintenance service for machine malfunctions.
 In the operation of this TOE, the Service Mode Lock Function is set to "ON" for deactivating this function.
 Number of Attempts before Lockout The number of failed consecutive attempts to identify and authenticate users that is allowable until locking out the users.
-The MFP administrator can assign 1 to 5 as a setting value at the initialisation of the TOE, which shall not be changed after setting the value. @Remote General term for remote diagnosis maintenance services for the TOE via the Internet.
+The MFP administrator can assign 1 to 5 as a setting value. @Remote General term for remote diagnosis maintenance services for the TOE via the Internet.
 The purpose of the remote operation includes the functions such as remote failure diagnosis, counter information collection, and toner information collection.
-(Note that remote failure diagnosis is excluded from this evaluation.)
 Stored Documents Documents stored in the TOE so that they can be used with Document Server Function, Printer Function, Scanner Function, and Fax Function.
 User job A work, from beginning to end, for each of the following TOE functions: Copy, Document Server, Scanner, Printer, and Fax.
 A user job may be paused or cancelled during the process by a user.
 If a user job is cancelled, the user job will end.